Polish–Soviet War: Early progression of the conflict

 The Polish forces took Minsk on 8 August.
 The Berezina River was reached on 18 August.
 On 28 August, tanks were deployed for the first time and the town of Babruysk was captured.
 By 2 September, Polish units reached the Daugava River.
 Barysaw was taken on 10 September and parts of Polotsk on 21 September.
 By mid-September, the Poles secured the region along the Daugava from the Dysna River to Daugavpils.
 The frontline had also extended south, cutting through Polesia and Volhynia; along the Zbruch River it reached the Romanian border.
 A Red Army assault between the Daugava and Berezina Rivers was repelled in October and the front had become relatively inactive with sporadic encounters only, as the line designated by Piłsudski to be the goal of the Polish operation in the north was reached.

 In autumn 1919, the Sejm voted to incorporate into Poland the conquered territories up to the Daugava and Berezina Rivers, including Minsk.

-The Polish successes in summer 1919 resulted from the fact that the Soviets prioritized the warfare with the White forces, which was more crucial for them.
+The Polish successes in summer 1919 resulted from the fact that the Soviets prioritized the war with the White forces, which was more crucial for them.
 The successes created an illusion of Polish military prowess and Soviet weakness.
 As Piłsudski put it, "I am not worried about the strength of Russia; if I wanted to, I could go now, say to Moscow, and no one would be able to resist my power ...".
 The offensive was restrained in late summer by Piłsudski, because he did not want to improve the strategic situation of the advancing Whites.